BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-snv/snv.md

     libreoffice --calc variants/gemini-result.tsv

-Tick the "Tab" under "Separated by" on the dialog window that comes up.
+Tick the `Tab` under `Separated by` on the dialog window that comes up.

 You can see that the first 14 columns contain information on the variant including its location, ref, alt, dbSNP ID, quality and type.
 Slowly